PaloAltoNetworks/pangraft/README.md

 ```

 ---
-## Usage
+## Preparation

-Download the `pangraft` repository.
+1. Download the `pangraft` repository.
 ```bash
 $ git clone https://github.com/PaloAltoNetworks/pangraft.git
 ```

-Create a python virtual environment within the pangraft directory and activate it.
+2. Create a python virtual environment within the pangraft directory and activate it.
 ```bash
 $ cd pangraft
 $ python3 -m venv .venv
 $ source .venv/bin/activate
 ```

+3. Upgrade pip.
-Upgrade pip.
-NOTE: This is important as earlier versions of pip will not properly install the `PyJWT` package dependencies.
+**_NOTE:_** This is important as earlier versions of pip will not properly install the `PyJWT` package dependencies.
 ```bash
 $ pip install --upgrade pip
 ```

-Install `panapi` and the rest of the required packages.
+4. Install `panapi` and the rest of the required packages.
 ```bash
 $ pip install panapi
 $ pip install -r requirements.txt
 ```

-Edit the `networks.json` file and provide the relevant details for your branch networks.
+5. Edit the `networks.json` file and provide the relevant details for your branch networks.
 ```json
 [
     {